disi-unibo-nlp/gomix/README.md

 ### NetGO2 dataset

 Taken from [DeepGOZero](https://academic.oup.com/bioinformatics/article/38/Supplement_1/i238/6617515).
 Our train is their train+valid, and the testing set is the same as testing set in both DeepGOZero and NetGO2 papers.
+Currently, the `data/processed/task_datasets/NetGO2/all_proteins.fasta` file is incomplete because not all proteins in the dataset were found by the Uniprot mapping tool.
+This may be fixable if we find some other source.

 ## Methods